Diogo Costa: Senior

 On 20 May 2025, Costa was selected for Portugal's 2025 UEFA Nations League Finals squad.
 He and his team would go on to win the tournament 5–3 in a penalty shootout over rivals Spain, in which he had a crucial role by saving a penalty from Álvaro Morata.

+On 19 May 2026, he was selected in the 26-man squad for the 2026 FIFA World Cup.
+On 28 June, Costa kept a clean sheet and earned Man of the Match award in a 0–0 draw against Colombia in Portugal's last group stage match.